The classic single-server queue problem. See why one person doing everything creates exponentially longer lines than you'd expect.

 See It In ActionWatch the line grow even though the barista never stops working

 One barista takes orders, makes drinks, and handles payment.
 Customers arrive every 5 minutes on average.
 Service takes 5 minutes on average.
-Should be balanced, right?
+The line grows anyway because "average" hides variability.

-Separate tasks.
+The Fix: Separate tasks.
 One person takes orders, another makes drinks.
 This parallelization dramatically reduces wait times even without adding total labor.

 M/M/1 is queuing theory notation: Markovian arrivals (random), Markovian service times (random), and 1 server.
 It's the simplest queue model and surprisingly powerful for understanding real-world service operations.